Characters Are Your Story

 Basically…stuff happens.
 But it’s not Story stuff.
 It’s life stuff.

 Story is hyper-reality.

 Be very, very, VERY careful if your character is doing/thinking/saying/engaging in actions or involved in situations that a) don’t connect to the larger story, and/or b) don’t put them in difficult situations.

 Putting your character in conflict-laden situations is one of the most powerful tools the storyteller has.

 Simply put, with conflict, you can establish & reveal everything you need to establish and reveal–character, plot, and story world.

 We often write early scenes that show the character in their Ordinary World.

 Ordinary worlds are great and often necessary for film.
-But for fiction, I’m a bit of a heretic on ordinary worlds, because they can be more difficult to do, dramatically, in fiction.
+But for fiction, I’m a bit of a heretic on Ordinary Worlds, because they can be more difficult to do, dramatically.

 They drive a car somewhere and think about Things.